 LOWER LEG GUARDS

-I would advise the purchase of some shin guards- Red Dragon's HEMA shin & knee guards are fine; I wear hockey shin protectors as I find them a better fit.
-A good pair of football shin guards will do until you get into heavier weapons. - Jed
+I would advise the purchase of some shin guards- Red Dragon's HEMA shin & knee guards are fine; The Maister wears ice-hockey shin protectors as he finds them a better fit.
+A good pair of football shin guards will do until you get into heavier weapons.

 We recommend that you ensure that you have some kind of neck protection, even if your jack or gambeson has a collar, especially at higher levels of sparring.

 It's a good idea to sooner or later invest in some elbow protectors.
 These can be bought from the usual suppliers, or you can buy skateboard-type elbow pads or similar.

 UPPER LEG PROTECTION